Date:

 George Martin

 In addition to his work with The Beatles, Martin has helped chart-topping artists such as America, Cheap Trick, Little River Band and others.
-While his work with anyone else will inevitably be overshadowed by his work with the Beatles, his full catalog shows the breadth of his abilities as a producer.
-There's no question: he was a master of his craft.
+While his work with anyone else will inevitably be overshadowed by his work with the Beatles, his complete catalogue shows the breadth of his abilities as a producer.
+There is no doubt: he was a master of his craft.

 'I'm embarrassed for America': why Hendrix mocked his American counterparts

-Why Jimi Hendrix had no respect for American rockers The British Invasion changed everything: all boundaries were erased, rock 'n' roll evolved into something beautifully intimidating, rumbling, energetic,...
+Why Jimi Hendrix had no respect for American rockers The British Invasion changed everything: all boundaries were erased, rock 'n' roll evolved to become something beautifully intimidating, rumbling, energetic,...

-"Pavarotti himself was not squeamish" - world stars who "got into trouble" because of phonograms
+"Pavarotti himself wasn't squeamish" - world stars who got into trouble over phonograms

-World stars who sang with a phonogram There's nothing wrong with a phonogram - sometimes it's just necessary, as an artist can perform in a giant stadium, and...
+World stars who sang with a backing track There's nothing wrong with a phonogram - sometimes it's just necessary, as an artiste may be performing in a giant stadium, and...